-Context and previous work.
-Perception is known to be one of the main bottleneck for robot motion autonomy, in particular when navigating in open and dynamic environments is subject to strong real-time and uncertainty constraints.
-Traditional object-level solutions $^{0}$ still exhibit a lack of efficiency and of robustness when operating in such complex environments.
+Context.
+Perception is known to be one of the main bottlenecks for robot motion autonomy, in particular when navigating in open and dynamic environments is subject to strong real-time and uncertainty constraints.
 In order to overcome this difficulty, we have proposed in the scope of the former e-Motion team, a new paradigm in robotics called "Bayesian Perception".
-The foundation of this approach relies on the concept of "Bayesian Occupancy Filter (BOF)" initially proposed in the PhD thesis of Christophe Coué [42] and further developed in the team [58] $^{0}$ .

-The basic idea is to combine a Bayesian filter with a probabilistic grid representation of both the space and the motions, see illustration Fig. 2.
-This new approach can be seen as an extension for uncertain dynamic scenes, of the initial concept of "Occupancy Grid" proposed in 1989 by Elfes.
+The foundation of this approach relies on the concept of "Bayesian Occupancy Filter (BOF)" initially proposed in the Ph.D. thesis of Christophe Coue [45] and further developed in the team 0.
+The basic idea is to combine a Bayesian filter with a probabilistic grid representation of both the space and the motions.
 It allows the filtering and the fusion of heterogeneous and uncertain sensors data, by taking into account the history of the sensors measurements, a probabilistic model of the sensors and of the uncertainty, and a dynamic model of the observed objects motions.

-In the scope of the Chroma team and of several academic and industrial projects, we went on with the development and the extension under strong embedded implementation constraints, of our Bayesian Perception concept.
-This work has already led to the development of more powerful models and more efficient implementations, e.g. the $HSBOF^0$ approach [76] and the $CMCDOT^0$ framework [84] which is still under development.
+In the scope of the Chroma team and of several academic and industrial projects (in particular the IRT-Perfect and Toyota projects), we went on with the development and the extension under strong embedded implementation constraints, of our Bayesian Perception concept.
+This work has already led to the development of more powerful models and more efficient implementations, e.g. the HSBOF (Hybrid Sampling Bayesian Occupancy Filter) approach [71] or the CMCDOT (Conditional Monte Carlo Dense Occupancy Tracker) framework [76] which is still under development.